Volunteering

 Under 18s at volunteer sessions must be accompanied at all times by a parent, guardian, teacher or youth worker.
 Check out our Educational Visits page for details of Work Experience placements and group visits.

-In addition to our volunteer sessions, we also offer a range of courses, open days and other events throughout the year, check out what’s on.
+In addition to our volunteer sessions, we also offer events throughout the year, check out what’s on.

 As well as hosting our drop in weekly activities for local community volunteers to come and help out, we also accommodate several WWOOF guests from the UK elsewhere in the World.
 WWOOF guests live in our Farmhouse for a minimum of 2 weeks at a time and must be able to demonstrate they have the correct VISA.
 Click here for details.

-We are always interested to hear from volunteers with experience of third sector governance to help the farm run smoothly, particularly people with both time to give and operational experience of Finance, HR, Contract Management, Technical Support or Bid-Writing.
-Check our we’re recruiting page for current vacancies, see Governance & Finance for details of our AGMs or email info@bosaverncommunityfarm.org.uk FAO Chair with an introductory CV and cover letter.
+We are always interested to hear from volunteers with experience of third sector governance to help the farm run smoothly, particularly people with both time to give and operational experience of HR, Contract Management, IT Technical Support or Bid-Writing.
+Check our we’re recruiting page for current vacancies, see Governance & Finance for details of our AGMs or email info@bosaverncommunityfarm.org.uk FAO Society Secretary with an introductory CV and cover letter.

 Volunteer registration form